2025 North Carolina Sports Network

 Head Coach: Steve Forbes (59 years old, 5th season at Wake Forest)

-As A Player: None (played baseball at Southern Arkansas)
+As A Player: none (played baseball at Southern Arkansas)

-Record At Wake Forest (Through Nov.
-28): 77-56 (.579) in 4+ seasons
+Record At Wake Forest (through Feb.
+11): 89-60 (.597) in 4+ seasons

-Previous Head Coaching Experience: Southwestern CC (1991-93), Barton County CC (1995-98), Northwest Florida State (2011-13), East Tennessee State (2015-20)
+Previous HC Experience: Southwestern CC (1991-93), Barton County CC (1995-98), Northwest Florida State CC (2011-13), East Tennessee State (2015-20)

 College AC Experience: Southwestern CC (1989-91), Barton County CC (1993-95), Idaho (1998-2000), Louisiana Tech (2000-03), Illinois State (2003-04), Texas A&M (2004-06), Tennessee (2006-11), Wichita State (2013-15)